Please click on the question to be directed to the answer

 A: No. In the past there were formulas used for overall employee levels; however, this is not currently the case.
 The Commonwealth sets a maximum FTE level, and we determine the mix.

 A: Units should work closely with their assigned budget analyst and human resource team member to accomplish this.
 Budget dollars will have to be shifted within the unit; again it is expected that this be covered within current budget levels.
-A request for FTE will need to be made.
-Again, it is important to work with your analyst when making these types of personnel changes.
+A request for FTE will need to be made via the Position Maintenance Form which may be found here.